-SECTION V - REVIEW OF PLANS
+SECTION VI - REVIEW OF PLANS

-- 37. CU Boulder South Master Plan.
+36. CU Boulder South Master Plan.
 The University will provide the City opportunities to review the CU Boulder South Master Plan.
 Prior to any University development in the Development Zone, the University will submit a draft CUBSMP to the City for its review and comment.
-The City will review the draft CUBSMP and provide written comments to the University within 90 days following the University's submission of the CUBSMP. - 38.
-Conceptual Design Reviews.
-For each active phase of development on the site, but prior to Design Review Board review of such plans, the University will submit 90 percent conceptual design plans to the City for development on the Property (the "Concept Plans").
+The City will review the draft CUBSMP and provide written comments to the University within 90 days following the University's submission of the CUBSMP.

+37. Conceptual Design Reviews.
+For each active phase of development on the site, but prior to Design Review Board review of such plans, the University will submit 90 percent Conceptual Design plans to the City for development on the Property (the "Concept Plans").
 The City will have a period of 60 days to review and provide comments following the University's delivery of the Concept Plans.
 The intent of the concept design phase is to apply the goals, objectives, priorities of the CUBSMP, observations of the specific project phase site characteristics, and the program summary for the applicable phase of development.

-- 39. Conceptual Plan Requirements.
-Plan submittal requirements for conceptual building and site development review are the same as those required for consideration of the concept design phase by the University of Colorado Design Review Board as may be updated from time to time. - 40.
-City Comments.
+38. Conceptual Plan Requirements.
+Plan submittal requirements for conceptual building and site development review are the same as those required for consideration of the concept design phase by the University of Colorado Design Review Board as may be updated from time to time.

+- 39. City Comments.
 The City's comments will pertain to two categories: - a.
-Compliance review to verify that the proposed development activity complies with the terms of this Agreement. - b.
-Discretionary comments intended to further the City's goals and policies.
+Compliance review to verify that the proposed development activity complies with the terms of this Agreement. - Discretionary comments intended to further the City's goals and policies.
 The University will consider the City's discretionary comments and may recommend associated conceptual plan amendments to the Design Review Board.
-The University will consider the City's comments and respond in writing providing a rationale for material comments unable to be addressed. - 41.
-Final Plans.
-Upon completion of any improvements on the Property, the University will provide the City with the final as-built construction documents in portable document format (PDF).
+The University will respond in writing providing a rationale for material City comments unable to be addressed.

+40. Final Plans.
+Upon completion of any improvements on the Property, the University will provide the City with the final as-built construction documents in portable document format (PDF) or in other such formats mutually agreeable to the Parties.